 Stolz’s article laid out three retirement difficulties: 1.
 Longevity, 2.
 Average Portfolio Return and Sequence, and 3.
 Unexpected Retirement Expenses.
 Stolz then suggested that an annuity could solve most of the first two unknowns.
 If annuities are so great, Stolz asks why everyone isn’t using them.

-First he blames “very vocal annuity haters” such as me.
+First he blames “very vocal annuity haters” such as myself.
 “For many clients,” he writes, “just the word ‘annuity’ is enough to make them tune out of any presentation.”

 After blaming advisors like me, next he blames consumers like you.
 Here is my summary of his “challenges these products face.”

 - You worry that you won’t receive payments at least totaling the amount invested.

 - You judge the return of annuities as an investment and find the returns to be poor.

 - You aren’t willing to pay what we want to charge.

 - You would complain to regulators if we get you to put 50% of your retirement assets in our products.

-- You don’t accept our marking that annuities provide guaranteed income for life.
+- You don’t accept our marketing that annuities provide guaranteed income for life.

 - You want more income for what we are charging.